 - After a breakup, Jess emphatically points out that she's listening to Taylor Swift.
 Guess who Shivrang's fellow eloper is played by?

 - Schmidt expresses his contempt for Birdman, which had the actress who played his old college girlfriend, Meritt Wever, in it.

-- Schmidt has made reference to Harold & Kumar Go to White Castle (specifically, it's his nickname for Cece's boobs), which starred John Cho, who later appeared on the show as a lawyer and love interest of Jess.
+- Schmidt has made reference to Harold & Kumar Go to White Castle (specifically, it's his nickname for Cece's boobs) and Kal Penn (one of the stars).
+Penn and his co-star John Cho both guested in season 5 (in separate episodes).

 - Character Development: Despite the trappings of an episodic comedy, all the characters develop and change with the seasons more inline with a serial drama.
 If nothing else, they tend to have subtle reactions over many episodes.
 For instance, after a series of harsh breakups that wreaks his start-of-series confidence, Winston basically turns into a mess when it comes to women.
 It takes some wacky hijinks and his friends getting serious with him for him to recover his emotional stability.
 Likewise, Schmidt starts off as the resident Jerkass who had to frequently put money in a jar for his abrasive comments.
 While he was always a stalwart friend, over the series he grows into a much more sympathetic character who loses that abrasive quality and emotional childishness.
 Of all the characters, did anyone think he'd be the first to get married?
 To Cece no less?

 - Characterization Marches On: